seanox/seanox-ai-nlp/README.md

 # Description
 Structured data in technical domains (e.g. engineering, meteorology) often contain specialized terminology, measurement units, parameter specifications, and symbolic values.
-These elements pose challenges for embedding-based similarity methods due to limited semantic resolution.
+These elements pose a challenge for similarity methods based solely on embeddings due to their limited semantic resolution.

 This package follows a hybrid approach that combines rule-based processing with NLP-based filtering.
-It does not rely on embedding-based retrieval methods.
-Instead, it explicitly identifies domain-specific entities and organizes them across multiple abstraction levels to support interpretable and reproducible retrieval workflows.
+Rather than relying solely on embedding-based search methods, it identifies domain-specific entities and organizes them across multiple levels of abstraction to enable interpretable and reproducible retrieval workflows.

 The package integrates lightweight components into existing NLP pipelines.
-These components operate independently of large language models (LLMs) and are designed to structure relevant data using deterministic and auditable mechanisms.
+These components are designed to work without relying on large language models (LLMs) and to structure relevant data using deterministic and auditable mechanisms.

 __Additional modules are planned to support structured query generation, including:__